-In the world of teaching English as a Foreign Language, very rarely do you interview in-person.
-You send off your English teacher cover letter and CV, expecting them to do the talking for you without even meeting your potential employer.
-Yet the importance of making a good first impression to your employer or school is still enormous.
+In the world of teaching English as a Foreign Language, very rarely do you interview in person.
+You send off your English teacher’s cover letter and CV, expecting them to do the talking for you without even meeting your potential employer.
+Yet the importance of making a good first impression on your employer or school is still enormous.
 Because of this, it is imperative that your TEFL CV and TEFL cover letter actually justify your skills.

 You will need to demonstrate your professional prowess by designing the best TEFL CV and TEFL cover letter possible.
 When creating a TEFL CV or cover letter, there are many things you can do to make yourself stand out among the crowd.
 Additionally, there are many pitfalls that you need to avoid.

 However, before we proceed to look at the intricacies of composing either of them, we need to distinguish them first.
 People often get mixed up with the terms.
 Resume?
 Cover Letter?
 CV?
 What’s the difference?
 What even is a Curriculum Vitae?
 Thankfully for you, we’re going to learn how to make the best version of both.

 Curriculum Vitae (CV) simply means “course of life”.
 A CV is used interchangeably with the word resume, which is French for “summary”.
 This is where you would list your experience, qualifications, skills, academic background, references, and so on.